 This is a second look at the aircraft carrier heading into San Francisco.
 It's close to Alcatraz Island and making its way to its pier to set up for tours.
-You can again see downtown San Francisco - including the Transamerica building - in the background.
+You can again see downtown San Francisco including the Transamerica building in the background.

+Here are just a few of my Blue Angels photos from previous Fleet Week San Francisco performances.
 This is a shot of just four of the six Blue Angels doing a maneuver.
-This shot is from Pier 39.
+This is another shot from Pier 39.

 This is another shot of the Blue Angels, in the distance, performing over the San Francisco Bay.
 In front is a crowd of people and the sea lions near Pier 39.

 The smoke trailing the Blue Angels as they perform another maneuver.